Astone ISO GEAR 290 (500GB) external hard drive

+Astone's ISO GEAR 290 is a 2.5in 500GB external hard drive that allows you to easily transfer and backup data from your notebook or desktop computer.
 Additionally, its enclosure is easy to open, so you can swap out the hard drive with one of your own choosing, so you're not forever stuck with the one provided.
 However, its perforated metal enclosure doesn't provides enough protection for the hard drive inside.

 The ISO GEAR 290 external drive enclosure doesn't have an attractive design.
 The brushed metal texture on the underside of the enclosure is stylish but the faux leather flap makes the enclosure feel cheap.
 Lifting up the leather flap reveals the hard drive itself — a Western Digital 500GB Scorpio Blue notebook drive — which sits underneath a perforated metal cover.

 Unfortunately, this enclosure provides little protection for the drive during rigorous daily use.
 The faux leather flap does not entirely cover the perforated shell and, as a result, the ISO GEAR 290 is more prone to knocks and bumps than other drives we've tested, such as the Transcend StoreJet 25M-R.